cosmos72/stmx/README.md

         Skip: 0 ( 0%)
         Fail: 0 ( 0%)

-Note: `(ql:quickload "stmx.test")` intentionally works only *after* `(ql:quickload "stmx")` has completed successfuly.
+Note: `(ql:quickload "stmx.test")` intentionally works only **after** `(ql:quickload "stmx")` has completed successfuly.

-There should be zero "Skip" and zero "Fail"; the number of "Pass" may vary.
+The test suite should report zero Skip and zero Fail; the number of Pass may vary.
 You are welcome to report any failure you get while running the test suite, please include in the report:
 - operating system name and version (example: Debian GNU/Linux x86_64 version 7.0)